jurtasun/probability_stats_advanced/README.md

-# RCDS - Advanced probability & statistical inference
+## RCDS - Advanced probability & statistical inference

-## Dr. Jesús Urtasun Elizari
+### Dr. Jesús Urtasun Elizari

-## Imperial College London - 2024 / 2025
+### Imperial College London - 2024 / 2025

 <img src="/readme_figures/grad-school-logo.png">

 ### Find the content of the course in GitHub:
 [https://github.com/jurtasun/probability_stats_advanced](https://github.com/jurtasun/probability_stats_advanced)

 This course provides an intermediate level approach to the field of probability and statistical inference.
 Building on top of the introductiory course [https://github.com/jurtasun/probability_stats_intro](https://github.com/jurtasun/probability_stats_intro), the topics covered here will include deeper exploration of hypothesis testing, linear models, and briefly introduce bayesian statistics.
 The aim of the course is to provide strong foundations at the mathematical and theoretical level, while providing practical exercises to work on real data.

 The course is organized in three chapters, covering topics listed below.
-All will be followed by a practical session and hands-on coding, both in Python and R. No prior experience on statistics or programming is required for the attendance of this course.
+All will be followed by a practical session and hands-on coding, both in Python and R.
+No prior experience on statistics or programming is required for the attendance of this course.

-# Roadmap of the course
+## Roadmap of the course

-## Chapter 1.
-Parameter estimation and hypothesis testing.
+### Chapter 1.
+Parameter estimation & hypothesis testing.

 - Parameter estimation.
 Recap hypothesis testing.
 - Comparing mean values.
 The t-test.
 - Comparing variances.
 The F-test.
-- Comparing distributions.
-The chi2 test.

-## Chapter 2.
-Normality & comparing distributions and multiple groups.
+### Chapter 2.
+Normality & comparing multiple groups.

-- Normality and sample size.
-The z distribution and student's t distribution.
+- Testing for normality.
+The chi2-test.
-- ANOVA.
-Comparing more than two groups.
+- Comparing more than two groups.
+ANOVA.
-- Linear models in hypothesis testing.

-## Chapter 3.
-Multiple hypothesis correction & bayesian statstics.
+### Chapter 3.
+Multiple hypothesis correction.

-- Significance revisited, error types and adjusted p-values.
+- Significance revisited.
+Error types in hypothess testing.
-- The Bonferroni and BH coffection.
+- Adjusted p-values.
+Bonferroni and BH coffection.

-- Introduction to bayesian statistics.
+### Chapter 4.
+Introduction to bayesian statstics.

+- Bayesian probability.
+The Bayes' theorem.
+- Prior, likelihood, posterior.
+Probability as a degree of believe.
+- Bayesian inference and statistics.
+Posterior distribution and Bayes factor.

-## Setup
+### Setup

 We will be working with Visual Studio Code / RStudio as main editors.
 Although recommended, they do not need to be installed in your local computers, since we will use Codespaces provided by Github, which already implement an interface ready to program an execute the code.
 Notebook versions are also useful, such as Jupyter notebooks (for the Python version), or Rmd files (for the R version).
 If you want to use notebooks for the practical sessions, we recommend install Anaconda from https://www.anaconda.com in advance of the workshop.

-## Getting Started
+### Getting Started

 1. Download this repository to your computer as a ZIP file and unpack it.